k78ma/quartz/content/ML/Artificial Neuron.md

 alias:
 ---

-This is also sometimes called a [[perceptron]] but I prefer to use perceptron to refer to the learning algorithm.
+This is also sometimes called a [Perceptron](ML/Perceptron.md) but I prefer to use perceptron to refer to the learning algorithm.

-This is the most basic artificial neuron that essentially acts as a classifier (very similar in formulation to [Linear Classifier](Linear%20Classifier.md)).
+This is the most basic artificial neuron that essentially acts as a classifier (very similar in formulation to [Linear Classifier](ML/Linear%20Classifier.md)).

 ## Formulation
 A neuron takes several binary inputs $x_{1}, x_{2}, \cdots,$ and produces a single binary output.